nshiab/simple-data-analysis/README.md

 In this example, we load a CSV file with the latitude and longitude of 2023 wildfires in Canada, create point geometries from it, do a spatial join with provinces' boundaries, and then compute the number of fires and the total area burnt per province.

-It's the same as the one you would run in a browser, except we use the _SimpleDB_ class instead of _SimpleWebDB_ and _loadData_ instead of _fetchData_.
+It's the same code as the one you would run in a browser, except we use the _SimpleDB_ class instead of _SimpleWebDB_ and _loadData_ instead of _fetchData_.

 With NodeJS and other runtimes, more methods are available to load and write data from/to local files.
 Check the [SimpleTable class documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleTable.html).